Want to receive publications straight to your inbox?

 Image

-Make sure to talk to your partner about the kinds of sex that you both want to have.
-Agreeing to have oral sex (or any type of sex for that matter) is called consenting.
-Both you and your partner need to consent before having oral sex.
+Talk to your partner about the kinds of sex that you both want to have.
+Agreeing to have sex is called consenting.
+Both you and your partner need to consent before having sex.
+Nobody should ever be pressured to have any type of sex if they don’t want to, or if they are not ready.

 What is oral sex?

-Oral sex is when a person uses their mouth to play with another person's penis, vagina or anus.
+Oral sex is when a person uses their mouth on another person's penis, vulva or anus.

-People of all sexes, genders and sexual orientations enjoy oral sex!
+People of all sexes, genders and sexual orientations have oral sex.

 It’s not possible to get pregnant from oral sex.

-There is very little to no chance of passing HIV through oral sex, but some sexually transmitted infections (STIs) can be passed.
+There is very little to no chance of passing HIV through oral sex, but some STIs can be passed easily this way.

-Using a barrier (condom or dental dam) for oral sex can lower the chance of passing many STIs.
+Using a condom or dental dam for oral sex can lower the chance of passing STIs.

 The words we use to talk about oral sex

 Everyone has a right to choose the words that they want to use to talk about their bodies and genitals.
-The medical words for genitals are penis, vulva and anus.
+In this booklet we use the words penis, vulva and anus.

 Penis

 Most guys have penises.
 A penis can be soft or hard (erect).
 A penis has a head and a shaft.
 Some penises have foreskins and some don't.
-A penis can also be called a dick, cock, strapless, etc.
+A penis can also be called a dick or cock.
+Some trans and nonbinary people use other terms such as strapless or girl dick.

 Vulva

 Most women have vulvas.
-Many people call these genitals the vagina, but the vagina is actually just one part of the vulva.
-Vulvas also have other parts, including inner and outer lips (also called labia) and the clitoris.
-A vulva can also be called a pussy, front hole, etc.
+Many people call these genitals the vagina, but the vagina is actually just the inside part of the genitals.
+The vulva is the outside part, including the inner and outer lips (also called labia), the clitoris (clit) and the opening of the vagina.
+A vulva can also be called a pussy.
+Some trans and nonbinary people use other terms such as front hole or bonus hole.

 Anus

 Anus is the word for the opening of a person's butt.
-An anus can also be called a butthole, ass, arse, bum, etc.
+An anus can also be called a butthole, ass or bum.

 Kinds of oral sex

-Some people produce a bit of clear natural lubricant that comes to the tip of the penis when they are just getting excited – this is usually called pre-cum.
-When a person who is getting fellatio ejaculates (cums) a fluid called semen comes out of the penis.
+Some people produce a bit of clear natural lubricant that comes to the tip of the penis when they are getting excited.
+This is usually called pre-cum.
+When a person ejaculates (cums) a fluid called semen comes out of the penis.

-During cunnilingus, the walls of the vagina may lubricate or "get wet" and produce a liquid called vaginal fluid (frontal fluid).
-Some people also produce a fluid that comes out of the urethra when they have an orgasm– this is ejaculate or cum.
+When a person starts getting excited, the walls of the vagina may lubricate or "get wet" and produce a liquid called vaginal fluid.
+Some people also produce a fluid that comes out of the urethra when they have an orgasm.
+This is ejaculate or cum.

 STIs and their symptoms